Financial Services

 Regulatory Readiness and Documentation

 When the FMA or RBNZ asks how you govern AI, you need documentation that answers clearly.
-We prepare the risk assessments, policy documents, and compliance evidence you need.
-Ready before the question is asked.
+We prepare the risk assessments, policy documents, compliance evidence, and board papers you need, ready before the question is asked.

 Common Questions from NZ Financial Institutions

-The FMA hasn't mandated AI governance.
+The FMA has not mandated AI governance.
 Why should we invest now?

 Because the FMA has explicitly stated it expects financial innovations to be introduced responsibly.
 It has conducted cross-sector AI research and is building its supervisory approach.
+The OECD AI Principles that underpin New Zealand's National AI Strategy set clear expectations for transparency, accountability, and fairness.
 Institutions that wait for prescriptive rules will face compressed timelines and higher costs.
 Those that build governance proactively will influence standards and adapt quickly when rules arrive.

-Does the CoFI Act actually apply to AI?
+Does the CoFI Act actually apply to artificial intelligence?

-The CoFI Act requires fair conduct towards consumers of financial services.
+The Conduct of Financial Institutions Act requires fair conduct towards consumers of financial services.
 It does not mention AI specifically, but its obligations are technology-neutral.
 If an algorithm produces unfair outcomes for customers, the institution is responsible under CoFI regardless of whether the decision was made by a person or a model.
 The FMA has confirmed this interpretation.
+We help organisations map CoFI obligations to specific AI use cases.

-What does the RBNZ expect from us on AI?
+What does the RBNZ expect from us on artificial intelligence?

-The RBNZ expects regulated entities to manage AI risks under their existing prudential obligations.
+The Reserve Bank of New Zealand expects regulated entities to manage AI risks under their existing prudential obligations.
 This means operational resilience for AI-dependent systems, model risk management for AI models, and vendor risk management for AI providers.
 The RBNZ's "Rise of the Machines" analysis made clear that AI is a financial stability concern, not just an operational efficiency tool.
+Directors face liability under the Companies Act 1993 for failures to manage these risks adequately.

 The scope should match your AI footprint, but the answer is yes.
 Even Kiwibank-scale institutions use AI for credit decisioning, fraud detection, and customer service.
 If AI affects customer outcomes, you need governance around it.
 We scale our approach to your size.
-A regional insurer needs different governance than a major bank, and we build accordingly.
+A regional insurer needs different governance than a major bank, and we scale our approach accordingly for New Zealand organisations of all sizes.

 How do you handle vendor concentration risk specifically?

-We map your complete AI vendor ecosystem, identify single points of failure, and assess concentration at every layer: foundation models, cloud infrastructure, data providers, and application vendors.
+Our specialists map your complete AI vendor ecosystem, identify single points of failure, and assess concentration at every layer: foundation models, cloud infrastructure, data providers, and application vendors.
 We then build contingency plans and diversification strategies that satisfy RBNZ prudential expectations without requiring you to abandon vendors that work well.
+The result is a vendor ecosystem that is resilient, diversified, and well-governed.

 AI Governance for Your Financial Services Organisation

-Schedule a conversation about your institution's AI footprint, the regulatory obligations that apply today, and how to build governance that positions you ahead of what comes next.
-No sales pitch.
-Just a clear-eyed discussion about where you stand.
+Schedule a conversation about your institution's AI footprint, the regulatory obligations that apply today under the FMA, RBNZ, Privacy Act 2020, and AML/CFT Act, and how to build governance that prepares your New Zealand organisation for what comes next.